 Once it has aged, you have a couple of options.
 You can either remove all the vinegar and bottle it to use while you start a new batch with the fully developed mother and some cider or wine, or you can leave everything together and take a little vinegar out as you need it.
 The longer it ages the better it tastes, so there’s really no rush, but as you can see from the age time, starting a new batch as soon as the last has finished aging makes sense from a timing standpoint.

 As mentioned above with the airlock, one thing to keep an eye on is mold.
 I have only had this problem once and couldn’t pinpoint having done anything different from previous successful batches.
 If you detect mold growing on the surface of your vinegar to-be, toss it out, mother and everything, and start over.
+Washing all utensils and containers is very important, but avoid using anti-bacterial soap.
+It’s also helpful to “rinse” your equipment with regular white vinegar after washing to rinse away and neutralize any soap residue.

 How quickly or slowly your mother forms can vary depending on a number of things, but count on giving it at least a couple of months just to get going and a few more before she gets really solid.
 It’s pretty straightforward if you don’t mind the vague wait time, and once you have her you have access to an endless supply of one of the most diversely beneficial tonics on the planet.
 You can also be confident it’s completely natural because YOU made it.
-We use vinegar for things like cooking, seasoning greens, making nourishing herbal vinegars, as an anti-bacterial (internal or topical), as a body odor neutralizer, and on poison ivy rashes and sunburns.
+We use vinegar for cooking, seasoning greens, making nourishing herbal vinegars, as an anti-bacterial (internal or topical), as a body odor neutralizer, and on poison ivy rashes and sunburns.
 Plus, if you grow your own apple trees you might not ever need to utilize outside sources for vinegar ever again!
 That’s what I’m talkin’ about!